truemail-rb/truemail-go/README.md

     blacklistedMxIpAddresses: []string{"1.1.1.1", "2.2.2.2"},

     // Optional parameter.
 This option will provide to use custom DNS gateway when Truemail
     // interacts with DNS.
-Valid port numbers are in the range 1-65535.
+Valid port number is in the range 1-65535.
 If you won't specify
-    // nameserver's ports Truemail will use default DNS TCP/UDP port 53.
-By default Truemail
+    // nameserver port Truemail will use default DNS TCP/UDP port 53.
+It means that you can
-    // uses DNS gateway from system settings and this option is equal to empty slice of
+    // use ip4 addres as DNS gateway, for example "10.0.0.1".
+By default Truemail uses
-    // strings by default.
+    // DNS gateway from system settings and this option is equal to empty string.
     dns: "10.0.0.1:5300",

     // Optional parameter.
 This option will provide to use not RFC MX lookup flow.